ThinkMeta-com/ThinkMeta.SolutionFiles/README.md

 ## C++

-Support for a solution-specific .props file is not implemented yet.
+Support for a solution-specific .props file is not yet implemented.

 You can use the following properties to customize the build: